 Study co-author Chalmers Vasquez, director of research for Miami-Dade County Mosquito Control, said a total of 2.7 million mosquitoes were collected from August 2016 to November 2018 in 191 traps.
 “We covered the entire county with an emphasis on Miami Beach and Wynwood, as well as Little River,” he said.
 “These communities experienced locally transmitted Zika cases in 2016, and have large numbers of visitors, who may bring in mosquito-borne arborviruses from other countries.”

-Vasquez said every week samples of trapped mosquitoes are sent to state and federal laboratories for viral testing and screening.
+Vasquez said samples of trapped mosquitoes are sent to state and federal laboratories every week for viral testing and screening.
 To date, there have been no indications of active local transmission.

-But the high volume of international air travel from the Caribbean region and Latin America to Miami substantially increases the risk of introduction of arboviruses to the U.S., said the researchers.
+But the high volume of international air travel from the Caribbean region and Latin America to Miami substantially increases the risk of introducing arboviruses to the U.S., said the researchers.
 “Continued surveillance, public education, environmental ordinance, and active control of mosquito populations are critical for the prevention of viral outbreaks,” they concluded.